entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 22. Pronounced postpineal thickening on the visceral view of postpineal plate: absent (0); present (1).
 > Young (1984, 1988), Character 38; Zhu (1996), Character 62; Jia *et al.* (2010), Character 13; Pan *et al.* (2018), Character 62; Wang and Zhu (2018), Character 22; Plax and Lukševičs (2023), Character 22; Luo *et al*.
 (2025), Character 22.

+> - The term ‘postpineal thickening’ used in phylogenetic analysis was named after Young (1983).
+This term refers to the thickening on the anterior margin of the postorbital crista in the visceral surface of postpineal plate.

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .
 > - The coding of *Luquanolepis-like* is .